fgauna12/fgauna12.github.io/_posts/2020-03-01-publishing-helm-3-charts-to-azure-container-registry-using-azure-devops-part-2.md

 ![](/assets/uploads/2020-02-29_23-12-19.png "Helm chart push issue")

+I pretty much ruled out it was not an authentication issue by replicating the issue using my user account on my Linux workstation.
+It worked on my Windows workstation.

 ## Fallback

 If you're running into the same issues as above, you can try the legacy approach.
 Instead of issuing `helm chart` commands, we'll use the `az acr helm` commands.